 Please explain rationale: "If a family leaves WFCA and wishes to re-enroll at the school, the family must submit a new application, be placed on the waiting list, and then wait until a seat becomes available for their child.
-A student who was enrolled in the charter school within the two previous school years but left the school (i) to participate in an academic study abroad program or a competitive admission residential program or (ii) because of the vocational opportunities of the student's parent may re- enroll without submitting a new application or being placed on the waitlist."
+A student who was enrolled in the charter school within the two previous school years but left the school (i) to participate in an academic study abroad program or a competitive admission residential program or (ii) because of the vocational opportunities of the student's parent may re-enroll without submitting a new application or being placed on the waitlist."
 What is the rationale for having grades K, 6-8 not have as many students as grades 1- Jessica Whalen Projected St 5?
 This projection calls for max enrollment in the first year, how will you ensure this?
-This projection cans for main emornment in the first year, now will you ensure this.
 How will staffing plans change if enrollment is not met?
-Shannon Stein Weighted Lot
+Is the suggestion to set aside 15% for EDS students in line with your mission?
+Is that Shannon Stein Weighted Lot even feasible given the location of the school in a planned community?